robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 A series of doubts are introduced for some state of affairs,
 and then progressively eliminated by new evidence

+???
+With eliminative induction, a series of doubts are introduced for some state of affairs and then progressively eliminated by new evidence.

 ---
 # Eliminative Induction

 ## Step 1: Introduce doubts
-Challenge the identified claims by introducing doubts --
+Challenge the identified claims by introducing doubts ???
+Here is a structured process to perform eliminative induction.
+Step 1: Introduce doubts.
+Here we challenge the claims about the complex situation by introducing doubts.

+--

 ## Step 2: Eliminate doubts
-For each doubt, identify sub-claims that eliminate the doubt --
+For each doubt, identify sub-claims that eliminate the doubt ???
+Next for each doubt identified in step 1, we identify sub-claims that eliminate or address the doubt.

+--

 ## Step 3: Evaluate Argument
 Can sub-claims be directly supported by evidence?
+Yes: Reasoning stops.
+Associate evidence with the sub-claim.
-If not, go to Step 1, repeat process for sub-claims
+No: Go to Step 1, repeat process for the sub-claim

+???
+With sub-claims developed, we ask ourselves: Can sub-claims be directly supported by observable and tangible evidence collected from the complex situation?
+If the yes, then describe that evidence and associate it with the sub-claim.
+The reasoning stops here.
+If the answer is no, then you go back to step 1 and identify more doubts for the sub-claim.

+Let's examine with process with claim 2 in our cat related situation.

 ---

 class: middle